orakaro/rainbowstream/theme.md

 [Solarized theme](https://github.com/DTVD/rainbowstream/blob/master/rainbowstream/colorset/solarized.json).

 ### Custom config
- * Config file's name should be excatly `.rainbow_config.json` and placed at home directory.
+ * Config file's name should be exactly `.rainbow_config.json` and placed at home directory.
  * Config file's content should follow json format.
  * Comments as `//` or `/*...*/` are allowed.
  * Here is an example